 Novel coronavirus outbreak (Covid-19)

-For the latest on Covid-19, including NCL and national guidance, please visit the North Central London coronavirus advice page
+For the latest on Covid-19, including NCL and national guidance, please visit the North Central London coronavirus website.

 19 May 2020: A reminder from NHS England, the Royal College of Paediatrics and Child Health and the Royal College of General Practitioners that eight-week developmental checks and all childhood immunisations are considered essential general practice and should be continuing is supported by NCL.
 The eight-week check should be combined with the eight-week immunisations visit to reduce attendances for the parents.

 All appropriate measures should be taken as standard to minimise risk of Covid-19 transmission.
 Parents may need additional reassurance with regards risk management.
 Some of the eight-week check can be done remotely but it must include a face-to-face physical examination including measurements of weight and head circumference.

 15 May 2020: Practices are reminded that It is a statutory duty of all registered medical practitioners to notify suspected/possible cases of Covid-19 to North East and North Central London Health Protection Team on firstname.lastname@example.org.
 Since laboratory confirmed cases are reported directly to Public Health England by the processing laboratory, while the UK is not undertaking community testing GPs will only need to notify suspected cases.
 For more detail see the full story on the NCL Covid-19 website.

 7 May 2020: Information about the status of London’s immunisation programmes during the Covid-19 outbreak will be shared soon.
 However, the following immunisations can continue.
 When delivering the vaccinations, please triage and undertake the advised precautions for giving face-to-face appointments as per NHS primary care guidance.

 - All routine childhood immunisations from birth up to and including vaccines due at one year of age should continue.

 - If people present for other scheduled vaccinations, the opportunity to provide these should not be missed.